EU, UK, US, Canada issue coordinated sanctions against Belarus regime | DW | 02.12.2021

 EU diplomats announced on the sidelines of a meeting of the Council of Ministers in Brussels that they had decided on a fifth round of sanctions targeting those allegedly involved in the smuggling of migrants to Belarus.
 The new EU sanctions affect 17 people and 11 companies or institutions.

-EU sanctions targeted several commanders involved in the border strife, as well as state airline Belavia , and Syrian airline Cham Wings.
-It accused the airlines of helping to bring people to Belarus an exacerbating the crisis.
+EU sanctions targeted several commanders involved in the border strife, as well as state airline Belavia and Syrian airline Cham Wings.
+It accused the airlines of helping to bring people to Belarus and exacerbating the crisis.

 The US Treasury Department published sanctions against 20 individuals and 12 entities, and imposed restrictions on dealings in new issuances of Belarusian sovereign debt, limiting the government's ability to borrow money.